• Skip to main content

 • Sign In

-Sean Finelli Last Updated: May 1, 2025
+by Sean Finelli Last updated on August 28, 2025

 The Uffizi crams 1,200+ masterpieces into a maze-like corridor—blink and you’ll miss Leonardo, double-back and you’re lost in medieval saints.
 Most visitors shuffle out wondering what they just saw.
 In this how to visit the Uffizi Gallery guide, we map the must-see rooms, what to skip, and the best guided tours to take.
 Consider your Renaissance overload cured.